Frequently Asked Questions

 *Please note that dates and prices are subject to change at SUSFs discretion.

-The competition is held on Tuesday evenings and Sunday afternoons,
+The competition is held on Tuesday and Wednesday evenings and Sunday afternoons,

 Tuesday Game Times